Nursing Home Abuse Claims

 Proving Duty and Breach of Duty

-A plaintiff suing a nursing home for medical malpractice may need to offer expert medical testimony about what is or is not a proper practice, treatment, or procedure in a given situation.
+A plaintiff suing a nursing home for medical malpractice may need to offer expert medical testimony.
+Experts will review medical records and medical bills relating to injuries.
+They will opine on proper practice, treatment, or procedure in a given situation.
 Even if the improper treatment seems obvious, there may be a statutory requirement for expert medical testimony to establish the standard of care.

 Statutory Standard of Care in Nursing Homes

 Many states have enacted statutes or regulations that establish minimum standards of care for private nursing homes.
 However, even if a nursing home can show it complied with minimum licensing standards, it may still be liable for a resident's injuries.
-For these reasons, it is important to have an attorney research the applicable standard of care, licensing requirements, and other regulations in your area.
+For these reasons, it is important to have an attorney research the applicable standard of care.
+They may also need to advise you on licensing requirements and other regulations in your area.

 Cause of the Injuries

 A common issue is whether the resident's injury was inevitable due to their preexisting:

 - Medical complications